tienduy-nguyen/demo-jekyll-with-jaspers2/about/index.md

 subclass: 'post page'
 ---

-If you have any question, contact me at `tienduy.nguyen.dev@gmail.com`
+Feel free to contact me if you have any questions: `tienduy.nguyen.dev@gmail.com`

 This website uses the free images from [unsplash.com](https://unsplash.com/)